Fraud Blocker

 · Therapy can be expensive.
 If cost is a concern, there are many options available, such as sliding-scale fees or insurance coverage.

 · Therapy requires effort.
-In order for therapy to be successful, you need to be willing to participate in the
+For therapy to be successful, you need to be willing to participate in the

 How does therapy help with mental health disorders?

-Therapy can help people with mental health disorders in a number of ways.
+Therapy can help people with mental health disorders in several ways.
 It can provide them with a space to talk about their experiences, help them to understand their thoughts and feelings, and teach them coping and problem-solving skills.
 Therapy can also help people to build self-esteem and confidence, and to develop healthier relationships.

 The different types of mental disorders